 His unique palette knife technique brings paint to life.
 It captures the essence of streets and the warmth of sacred places.
 He pours his heart into every brushstroke.

-If you want to add this beauty to your space, you can buy Sergei Moskalev paintings online.
-Or, commission a custom piece that speaks to you.
+If you want to add this beauty to your space, you can buy Sergei Moskalev’s paintings online.
 Call +972506689640 or visit sergeimoskalev.com/contact to start your journey with art that illuminates.

 FAQ